heraldofortuna/Ravn-Challenge-V2-Heraldo-Fortuna/README.md

 - Due to the design, I couldn't use the router hook so I assumed that I had to create conditionals regarding the screen width.

+- I didn't have time to implement the loading functionality for the first 5 characters.
+My apologies.

 [Go up](#ravn-star-wars-registry)

 ---